nelsonleecs/Rajang-Code-Assessment/readme.md

 ### 3. Read One Employee

-To view one of the employee data entries under ``Employee`` collection.
+View one of the employee data entries under ``Employee`` collection.
 - **HTTP Method**: GET
 - **URL**: .../{id}
 - **Payload**: